crazoter/My-Docs/docs/manga_reviews.md

 ## Full list of reviews

 A summary of all manhwa/manga/novels reviewed here, highlighting the strong points of the series.
 Good if you're looking for a particular type of manga; just search using the emojis below.

+Sometimes I am lazy to write a proper review for the manga / manhwa, so I just fill in the template and not write a review for it.

 Template